 Telehealth at Neighborhood HealthSource

 Behavioral health services were among the first to be offered via telehealth at Neighborhood HealthSource, back in March.
 We’ve since expanded to offer a wide variety of primary care services remotely.
-Patients can access birth control consults, chronic disease and medication management, common illnesses such as cold and flu, and more, without a trip to the clinic.
+Patients can now see a provider for birth control consults, chronic disease and medication management, common illnesses such as cold and flu, and more, without a trip to the clinic.

 The benefits of telehealth extend beyond the ability to stay home in a pandemic.
 It can be a more accessible option for patients with limited mobility, who face barriers to transportation, or whose schedules make it difficult to come into the clinic.